bacalhau-project/bacalhau/docs/examples/miscellaneous/Coreset/index.md

 Image: custom docker Image (it has osmium, python and the requirements for the script installed )

-Command:

-Convert the osm.pbf dataset to geojson (the dataset is stored in the input volume folder)
+The following command converts the osm.pbf dataset to geojson (the dataset is stored in the input volume folder):

 ```
 osmium export input/.osm.pbf -o liechtenstein-latest.geojson
 ```

-Run the script ‘-f’ path of the output geojson file from the above step
+Let's run the script, we use flag `-f` to determine the path of the output geojson file from the step above.

 ```
 python Coreset/python/coreset.py -f liechtenstein-latest.geojson -o outputs